BCIT

 Method:

-Set the frequency generator to generate a 2.1 KHz sine wave.
-Fine tune the frequency control to attain maximum sound output, with the top loop retracted.
-The sound is split into two paths which re-combine at the output.
-If the top loop is lengthened by 1/2 wavelength, the two sound waves interfere and very little output is heard.
+Set the frequency generator to 2.1 kHz.
+Fine-tune the frequency control to achieve maximum sound output, with the top loop retracted.
+The sound is split into two paths, which recombine at the output.
+If the top loop is lengthened by 1/2 wavelength, the two sound waves interfere, and very little output is heard.

 Note: